wwymak/udacity-selfdrivingcar-nd/CarND-PID-Control-Project/README.md

 - more fine tuning of pid parameters might help the car stay on track better at a higher speed-- at the current parameters, setting a target speed higher than the 60mph causes the car to oscillate at a higher amplitude and ended up in it veering off the road

 Autotuning:
 - there are various methods/papers around autotuning PID controllers.
 However, most of them seems to require an artificial stimulation of the car controls and measure it's behaviour, which I find unintutive to try in this case since if the car drives off the track in the simulation it's hard to have any meaningful measurements.
 I also tested an implementation of the Twiddle algorithm, with each iteration corresponding to a certain number of timesteps.

-however, the algorithm assumes you can go round the same set of conditions, ie starting from the start point, which I would not be able to do automatically.
+However, the algorithm assumes you can go round the same set of conditions, ie starting from the start point, which I would not be able to do automatically.

+It would also be interesting to explore newer tuning methods such as [this](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5038707/) neural network based PID controller